-While it may not be one of the most popular stock market sayings, one I like is, “stocks climb a wall of worry.”
+While it may not be one of the most popular stock market sayings, I like the phrase, “stocks climb a wall of worry.”
 In other words, there is always something to worry about.
 Since March 6, 2009, at market bottom, there has been a constant stream of negative stories.
-Stocks always seem to work through them.
-I think it’s because investors factor in these stories ahead of time, and when the worries are resolved, stocks continue on their merry way.
+Stocks consistently seem to work through them.
+I think it’s because investors factor in these stories ahead of time.
+Then when the worries resolve themselves, stocks continue on their merry way.

-The article doesn’t suggest any culprits, but one can select from the stories floating around and capture several fears of market participants: the recession that’s just around the corner, the coming earnings collapse, tariffs, and colorful New Deals.
+The article doesn’t suggest culprits, but one can select from the stories floating around and capture fears of market participants.
+There are plenty: the recession that’s just around the corner, the coming earnings collapse, tariffs, and colorful New Deals.

-Just remember that on some investment time frame, all these walls reduce to speed bumps.
+Just remember that on some investment time frame, all these walls of worry shrink to speed bumps.